Your Guide to Northwest Winter Vegetables

 Broccoli Rabe – Broccoli’s Spicy Cousin

 Broccoli rabe (or “rapini”) can be quite bitter, but a quick blanch (boil for 2-3 minutes, then drain and rinse under cold water) helps mellow the flavor.
-Toss blanched rabe into a hot pan with sesame oil, soy sauce, garlic and ginger for a quick stir-fry, or sauté in olive oil with a few cloves of slivered garlic, a few chili flakes and grated parmesan for a delicious veggie side.
+Toss blanched rabe into a hot pan with sesame oil, soy sauce, garlic and ginger for a quick stir-fry, or sauté in olive oil with a few cloves of slivered garlic, a few chili flakes and grated Parmesan cheese for a delicious veggie side.

 Brussels Sprouts – Not Like The Ones You Grew Up With